 Ideally you should see a gradually increasing count of valid indexed pages as your site grows.
 If you see drops or spikes, see the troubleshooting section.
 The status table in the summary page is grouped and sorted by "status + reason".

 Your goal is to get the canonical version of every important page indexed.
-Any duplicate or alternate pages should be labeled "Excluded" in this report.
+Any duplicate or alternate pages shouldn't be indexed.
 Duplicate or alternate pages have substantially the same content as the canonical page.
 Having a page marked duplicate or alternate is usually a good thing; it means that we've found the canonical page and indexed it.
 You can find the canonical for any URL by running the URL Inspection tool.
-See more reasons why pages might be missing.

 - 100% coverage: You should not expect all URLs on your site to be indexed, only the canonical pages, as described above.